Skip to main content

 Employee Engagement

-We further committed to comprehensive mental health services for all DHI team members by expanding opportunities to speak with mental health professionals, sustained initiatives which encourage work/life balance and deepening our investment in employee’s careers through learning and development programs.
+We reinforced our commitment to comprehensive mental health services for all DHI team members through opportunities to speak with mental health professionals and sustained initiatives which encourage work/life balance and maintained our investment in employee’s careers through programs which encourage collaboration with peers.

-The results of our efforts were reflected in several separate anonymous employee feedback reports and employer awards including with our existing provider, Gallup®, receiving Great Place to Work® certification for the second year in a row, and newly earning a Most Loved Workplace® certification while also ranking #47 in Newsweek’s Top 100 America’s Most Loved Workplaces.
+The results of our efforts were reflected in several separate anonymous employee feedback reports and employer awards including with our existing provider, Gallup®, receiving Great Place to Work® certification for the third year in a row, earning a Most Loved Workplace® certification for the second year while also ranking #49 in Newsweek’s Top 100 America’s Most Loved Workplaces.
+Additionally, the company newly earned Most Loved ® CEO, Most Loved Workplaces ® for Parents and Caregivers, Most loved Workplaces ® for LGBTQ+ inclusion and Best Companies to Work For from U.S. News & World Report.

-The Most Loved Workplace certification is the result of an index from the Best Practice Institute to more than 2 million employees at companies ranging from 50 – 10,000, in addition to an interview with DHI management.
-The ranking of #47 on Newsweek’s Top 100 America’s Most Loved workplaces included results from the Love of Workplace Index™ survey.
-Another 25 percent was derived from analysis of external public ratings from sites such as Comparably, Careerbliss, Glassdoor, Indeed and Google.
-The final 40 percent came from direct interviews with and written responses from company officials.
-Newsweek then conducted additional research into every company on the list, as well as the top runners-up, to determine the final list of 100 companies and their rankings.
+The Most Loved Workplace certification is the result of an index from the Best Practice Institute to more than 2.6 million employees at companies ranging from 50 – 10,000, in addition to an interview with DHI management.
+The ranking of #49 on Newsweek’s Top 100 America’s Most Loved workplaces included results from the Love of Workplace Index™ survey.
+Another 15 percent was derived from analysis of external public ratings from sites such as Comparably, Careerbliss, Glassdoor, Indeed, Google, and others.
+The final 35 percent came from direct interviews with and written responses from company officials.
+Newsweek then conducted additional research into every company on the list, as well as the top runners-up, to determine the final list of 200 companies and their rankings.

-• DHI ranks highest in discussion about work progress and having opportunities to learn and grow.
+• DHI’s highest areas of engagement include discussion about work progress and employees having opportunities to learn and grow.

 DHI became certified as a Great Place to Work for the second year in a row.